 - Prepare a travel bag with some of their favourite things, including items that help them to calm down or to feel more secure.

-- Empower them with knowledge about who the ‘safe’ adults are to approach during travel if they get lost or need help. g.
+- Give them information about who the ‘safe’ adults are to approach during travel if they get lost or need help. g.
 Security personnel, flight attendant, staff etc

 - Have them wear a medical alert bracelet or carry Autism Alert Card.
 These are particularly helpful for when a child is lost, they have difficulty communicating or get upset in unfamiliar surroundings